 When to Submit a Reinstatement Application

-File the Application for Reinstatement of RN or LPN License when you want to practice in Delaware and you either:
+Apply for reinstatement of your RN or LPN license when you want to practice in Delaware and you either:

 - hold a Delaware RN or LPN license that is in inactive status OR

 - previously held a Delaware RN or LPN license that has expired and the late renewal period has ended.

-If you are currently licensed in another Enhanced Nurse Licensure Compact (eNLC) state, file this application only if one of the following applies to you:
+If you are currently licensed in another Enhanced Nurse Licensure Compact (eNLC) state, you may submit a reinstatement application only if one of the following applies to you:

 - meet the practice requirement OR

 - complete a Board-approved refresher program.